Scaling Knowledge Graph Construction through Synthetic Data Generation and Distillation

 \section{Abstract}

-Knowledge graphs (KGs) generated by large language models (LLMs) are becoming increasingly valuable for Retrieval-Augmented Generation (RAG) applications that require knowledge-intensive reasoning.
-However, existing KG extraction methods predominantly rely on prompt-based approaches, which are inefficient for processing large-scale corpora.
-These approaches often suffer from information loss, particularly with long documents, due to the lack of specialized design for KG construction.
-Additionally, there is a gap in evaluation datasets and methodologies for ontology-free KG construction.
-To overcome these limitations, we propose SynthKG, a multi-step, document-level ontology-free KG synthesis workflow based on LLMs.
-By fine-tuning a smaller LLM on the synthesized document-KG pairs, we streamline the multi-step process into a single-step KG generation approach called Distill-SynthKG, substantially reducing the number of LLM inference calls.
-Furthermore, we re-purpose existing question-answering datasets to establish KG evaluation datasets and introduce new evaluation metrics.
+Document-level knowledge graph (KG) construction faces a fundamental scaling challenge: existing methods either rely on expensive large language models (LLMs), making them economically nonviable for large-scale corpora, or employ smaller models that produce incomplete and inconsistent graphs.
+We find that this limitation stems not from model capabilities but from insufficient training on high-quality document-level KG data.
+To address this gap, we introduce SynthKG, a multi-step data synthesis pipeline that generates high-quality document-KG pairs through systematic chunking, decontextualization, and structured extraction using LLMs.
+By fine-tuning a smaller LLM on synthesized document-KG pairs, we streamline the multi-step process into a single-step KG generation approach called Distill-SynthKG.
+Furthermore, we repurpose existing question-answering datasets to construct KG evaluation datasets and introduce new evaluation metrics.
 Using KGs produced by Distill-SynthKG, we also design a novel graph-based retrieval framework for RAG.
-Experimental results demonstrate that Distill-SynthKG not only surpasses all baseline models in KG quality—including models up to eight times larger—but also consistently excels in retrieval and question-answering tasks.
-Our proposed graph retrieval framework also outperforms all KG-retrieval methods across multiple benchmark datasets.
-We release the SynthKG dataset and Distill-SynthKG model publicly to support further research and development.
+Experimental results demonstrate that Distill-SynthKG not only surpasses all baseline models in KG quality (including models up to eight times larger) but also consistently improves in retrieval and question-answering tasks.
+Additionally, our proposed graph retrieval framework outperforms all KG-retrieval methods across multiple benchmark datasets.